Some Historic Temperature Graphs

-4. This graph shows a short term rising trend from mid-2007 to the present with a bump during the 2015-2016 El Niño event.
+5. This graph shows a short term rising trend from mid-2007 to the present with a bump during the 2015-2016 El Niño event.
 It also shows wide variation from month to month; but the rising trend is still discernible at a glance.
 2005 (not shown) was the warmest year to date before this graph.
 It has since been surpassed by 2010, 2014, 2015 and 2016 as the warmest year to date.

-5. All 12 highest ranking months lie together between Sept.
+6. All 12 highest ranking months lie together between Sept.
 2015 and August 2016, during a monster El Niño event.
 Nine of the 12 second highest ranking months lie between May 2015 and the present.
 The other three are Nov.
 2013, Oct.
 2014 and Dec.
 2014.
 Nine of the 12 third highest ranking months lie between August 2014 and the present.
 With one exception (February 2014) we have experienced a string of over four years with each month within the top 10 warmest.

 Why is this graph important?

 1. This is a “you can't see the forest for the trees” graph.
 Forests are important; but so are individual trees.
 Indeed, there is no forest without trees.